ShashankGinjpalli/CarDepreciation/README.md

     "year": "String"
 }
 `
-- Title does not need to match and in not case sensitive
+- Title does not need to match perfectly with database and is not case sensitive

 POST: `http://localhost:3000/carListings`